 Buy some disposable heat packs.

 Don’t want to use warm rocks or a hot water bottle?
-Than consider investing in disposable heat packs.
+Then consider investing in disposable heat packs.
 HotHands are the most reliable heat packs.
 They come in various sizes and even special ones for your feet.
 Do not be afraid to stuff them everywhere to help keep your entire body toasty.

 Don’t forget to ventilate!

 This may seem counterproductive, but it is necessary to keep at least one tent window or door slightly unzipped to allow a bit of air to come through.
-This ventilation with prevent condensation from happening, keeping moisture from accumulating and avoiding the dampness that will make you feel colder.
+This ventilation will prevent condensation from happening, keeping moisture from accumulating and avoiding the dampness that will make you feel colder.

 Wear warm clothes.